go-while/nntp-mongodb-storage/README.md

 // Now use the newCtx for the MongoDB operation
 ```

-- Here's an example of how you can use the mongostorage functions with an external context:
+Use the mongostorage functions with an external context:

 ```go
 package main